martinerin/TruncatedVoting/README.md

 ### Files and Folders in this Repository

 The following folders are in this repository:
-* ElectionFiles:  This contains 5 of the 1183 election data files
+* ElectionFiles:  This folder contains 5 of the 1183 election data files
-* BallotSampling.Rmd, .html, .md is the file that gives the code and results for the ballot sampling we did in the paper.
+* Results:  This folder contains csv files of our election and sampling results.* BallotSampling.Rmd, .html, .md is the file that gives the code and results for the ballot sampling we did in the paper.
-* Results:  This folder contains csv files of our election and sampling results.